 Payments for other charges

-If the returned payment was from a student for charges other than tuition or non-tuition charges in the SFS, the Cashier’s Office will reverse the accounting entry and return the check to the department.
+If the returned payment was from a student for charges other than tuition or non-tuition charges in the SFS, BMS will reverse the accounting entry and return the check to the department.
 In this case the department will either:

-- Place the total debt (returned check amount and the returned payment charge) in the SFS, or
+- Place the total debt (returned payment amount and the returned payment fee) in the SFS, or

 - Begin collection activities itself